 o “No-shows” or cancellations during the test will be charged at the full rate.

-o No refunds will be made after testing has been completed.
+o No refunds will be made after testing has begun or been completed.

 o The remaining balance will be collected the day of testing before the test begins.

-• How to prepare for your polygraph examination:
+• How to best prepare for your polygraph examination:

 o Get a full night’s sleep (whatever is “normal” for you).
 Try not to come after a long day at work or after fighting traffic, as this may make you feel tired, rushed, or inattentive.